PLATINUM2025

 SOURCE: Self-reported by organization

 The Honor Foundation (THF) addresses the inadequacies of the current transition program (TAP) offered by the Department of Defense.
-TAP offers no guidance on how to find one's identity outside of the military, one's purpose, or how to translate military experience for the private sector.
-THF comprehensively addresses these challenges and offers a clear path to prepare for private sector employment.
-Transitioning from the military is one of the most difficult times in a service member's career.
-Veterans are often underemployed and underutilized in the civilian workforce.
-This is exacerbated for the high-performing men and women of SOF who have trained and served with highly driven elite teams of men and women.
-A 2013 Survey of Special Operators found: --97% felt they were unable to translate their skills effectively. --91% felt that transition was more difficult than a deployment. --99% felt that there was no tailored transition program meeting their experience levels.
+TAP focuses solely on VA benefits and Department of Labor training and offers no guidance on how to find one's identity or purpose outside of the military.
+THF comprehensively addresses these challenges and offers a clear path to prepare for private-sector employment.
+Transitioning from the military is one of the most difficult times in a service member's life and career.
+Veterans face numerous challenges when separating from service and are often underemployed and underutilized in the civilian workforce.
+Challenges we address - Loss of identity - Loss of purpose - Loss of community - Job readiness

 Our programs